Love Is Blind’s Diamond Reveals What Netflix Didn't Show You In That Scene

 As to where things stand between Carlton and Diamond?
 They broke up.
 But Diamond said they were able to ultimately salvage a friendship.

-“He did apologize,” she said.
+“He did apologise,” she said.
 “Carlton and I were able to establish a friendship after the show,” she later added.
 “But it took a very long time.”

 Advertisement